sindresorhus/builtin-modules/readme.md

 This module also comes bundled with a static array of builtin modules generated from the latest Node.js version.
 You can get it with `require('builtin-modules/static');`

+## Related

+- [is-builtin-module](https://github.com/sindresorhus/is-builtin-module) - Check if a string matches the name of a Node.js builtin module

 ## License

 MIT © [Sindre Sorhus](http://sindresorhus.com)